Miriam Polster

 Miriam Polster (July 7, 1924–December 19, 2001) was a clinical psychologist who was raised in Cleveland, Ohio, United States of America.
 Polster had an interest in music, which happened to be her undergraduate major and a subject she integrated into her work.
 Once reaching graduate school, she became an advocate for Gestalt therapy; a therapy aimed towards self-awareness.
 Polster was the co-founder of The Gestalt Training Centre.
-Polster was the co-author of two novels (Gestalt Therapy Integrated and From the Radical Centre), and the sole author of Eve’s Daughters.
+Polster was the co-author of two books on Gestalt therapy theory (Gestalt Therapy Integrated and From the Radical Centre), and the sole author of Eve’s Daughters.
 Miriam Polster died due to cancer, in 2001.

 Early life

-Miriam Polster was born Miriam Friedman on July 7, 1924 to Aaron Friedman and Minnie Rachbuch, a Jewish family in Cleveland, Ohio.
+Miriam Polster was born Miriam Friedman on July 7, 1924, to Aaron Friedman and Minnie Rachbuch, a Jewish family in Cleveland, Ohio.
 Polster's family was consistently described as being loving and supportive of Polster's aspirations.
 Her father worked for the U.S. Postal Service at the time of the Great Depression, despite having a degree in law.
 Her mother was a housewife.
 Polster had one brother who was five years older than her, Larry.